 - 1. Connectivity.
 Monroe County and the City of Bloomington have initiated and completed many individual projects for transportation alternatives.
 However, several of these projects do not yet connect to other routes, facilities or destinations.
 This plan aims to provide connections among the routes and facilities to every possible destination. - 2.
 Incorporation of Local Heritage.
 Monroe County has distinctive historic sites and structures that are unique features of the area's historic development.
 This heritage should be celebrated and available for public enjoyment.
-Historic points of interest include: historic districts, such as the Stinesville Commercial Historic District, listed on both the State and National Registers of Historic Places; bridges, such as the Friendship Road Bridge; stone walls, such as the wall along Maple Grove Road; railroads and depots, such as the Illinois Central Railroad Freight Depot, listed on both the State and National Registers of Historic Places; and land uses, such as the limestone quarries for which Monroe County is known.
+Historic points of interest include: historic districts, such as the Stinesville Commercial Historic District, listed on both the State and National Registers of Historic Places; bridges, such as the Friendship Road Bridge; stone walls, such as the wall along Maple Grove Road; railroads and depots, such as the Illinois Central Railroad Freight Depot, listed on both the State and National Registers of Historic Places; bridges, such as the Illinois Central Railroad Freight Depot, listed on both the State and National Registers of Historic Places; and land uses, such as the limestone quarries for which Monroe County is known.